Gluten Free Pumpkin Snack Cake

-Gluten free pumpkin snack cake with Greek yogurt cream cheese frosting is a great way to welcome your kids home from school with a whole grain snack that has your favorite fall flavors.
+Gluten free pumpkin snack cake with Greek yogurt cream cheese frosting is a great way to welcome your kids home from school.
 Made with oat flour and almond meal (and not a bunch of weird gluten free flours), and even with sugar free or no refined sugar options, you can treat them to something healthy and yummy.
 This easy gluten free pumpkin snack cake recipe is definitely one of Fall’s best gluten-free pumpkin recipes!

 His word choices, though, could use some work.